scarletstudio/scarletstudio.github.io/_blog/s22-apply.md

 You will be well-prepared for this program if you:

-- Are interested in software engineering, coding, and/or software engineering
+- Are interested in software engineering, coding, and/or computer science
 - Feel comfortable coding in Python

 If you have any of these **optional** additional skills that will help us pick a project for you: